MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 ## Create your bot and an authentication application

-You need to create a registration bot to which you'll publish your bot code, and you need to create an Azure AD (either v1 or v2) application to allow your bot to access Office 365.
+You need to create a registration bot where you'll set the messaging endpoint to your deployed bot's code, and you need to create an Azure AD (either v1 or v2) application to allow your bot to access Office 365.

 > [!NOTE]
 > These authentication features work with other types of bots.
 However this tutorial uses a registration only bot.